 The Advancing Animal Disease Traceability Roadmap for Minnesota addresses a three-year plan for enhancing the traceability system for livestock within the State of Minnesota.
-Originally written to incorporate the path forward for fiscal years 2012 - 2014, the document has been updated as required and the most recent version of the roadmap reflects plans for fiscal year (FY) 2021 forward.
+Originally written to incorporate the path forward for fiscal years 2012 - 2014, the document has been updated as required and the most recent version of the roadmap reflects plans for fiscal year (FY) 2024 forward.

-Minnesota has a solid system in place to trace swine, sheep, goats, cervids, cattle, and bison throughout the state.
-However, Minnesota continually works to improve breeding cattle identification, and producer and veterinarian participation.
-In this plan we review our current situation, identify strengths and weaknesses, and list tasks that need to be completed to accomplish this goal.
+Minnesota has an established system in place to trace swine, sheep, goats, cervids, cattle, and bison throughout the state.
+However, Minnesota continually works to improve breeding cattle identification, and producer and veterinarian participation in traceability efforts.
+In this plan, we review our current situation, identify strengths and weaknesses, and list tasks that need to be completed to accomplish this goal.
 The plan identifies resources needed and proposes a timeline to facilitate implementation.

 - The fundamental problem this plan addresses is the need to improve the ability to trace livestock, particularly breeding cattle, in Minnesota.
-This will be achieved, in part, by continuing to develop and improve our animal health database and information storage [Certificates of Veterinary Inspection (CVIs), test/vaccination charts and miscellaneous other records] so information on animal sightings can be accurately stored and easily retrieved.
+This will be achieved, in part, by continuing to develop and improve our animal health database and information storage [Official Identification (ID), Certificates of Veterinary Inspection (CVIs), test/vaccination charts, and miscellaneous other records] so information on animal events can be accurately stored and easily retrieved.
 We will focus on developing systems that increase data accuracy and decrease livestock tracking times. - The primary benefit of an Animal Disease Traceability system in Minnesota is the ability to track livestock effectively and efficiently during disease investigations.
 Control measures can be rapidly implemented when infected or exposed animals are quickly located, which mitigates the disease threat.
 This protects the livestock industry by allowing normal business practices to resume quickly and minimizes the impact of the disease event on the agricultural economy. - Our plan builds upon previous efforts to advance traceability.
-Incorporating successful existing methods and finding new ways to utilize those methods will advance Minnesota's traceability program.
-As an example, Minnesota's farm visit program, a multi-year project that concluded in 2015, allowed our staff the ability to update premises and livestock information throughout the state.
-These farm visits also offered an opportunity to speak with producers about their role in traceability.
-Our staff had one-on-one conversations with farmers about preparing for livestockrelated emergencies and the importance of record keeping and official identification. - We are pleased that the United States Department of Agriculture's (USDA) framework for traceability allows us to gain support from our livestock producers and stakeholders.
+Incorporating successful existing methods and finding new ways to utilize those methods will advance Minnesota's traceability program. - We are pleased that the United States Department of Agriculture's (USDA) framework for traceability allows us to gain support from our livestock producers and stakeholders.
 By doing so, we can develop a system that serves our needs for better traceability while minimizing disruption to the industry.
-The support of Minnesota's livestock producers and stakeholders is essential to the success of the program. - The resources being requested from the USDA to implement this plan for FY2021 are \$138,264.
-Please refer to Appendix 1, 2 and 3 for details on these resources.
+The support of Minnesota's livestock producers and stakeholders is essential to the success of the program. - The resources being requested from the USDA to implement this plan for FY2024 are \$138,088.
+Please refer to Appendix 1, 2, and 3 for details on these resources.